Our Top Priority – Our Guests: Coronavirus Update

-As you may be aware, from recent government updates, the State of Ohio has enacted emergency policies that have temporarily closed ALL bars and restaurants in the entire state, including Put-in-Bay.
-However, they are still allowed to offer carry-out and delivery options.
+As you may be aware, from recent government updates, the State of Ohio has relaxed emergency policies that had temporarily closed ALL bars and restaurants in the entire state, including Put-in-Bay.
+All Put-in-Bay restaurants and bars are now open under proper safety guidelines set by the CDC and Ohio Department of Health.
 The following is a list of all Put-in-Bay restaurants and bars and their phone number if you wish to inquire about food availability during your trip to Put-in-Bay Ohio.

 Big Mans Burrito Stand – 419-285-3278